 Other temple complexes were also relocated at a higher level, such as the temples of Wadi es-Sebua, Beit el-Wali or Kalabsha.
 Others were gifted by Egypt to the countries who took part in the campaign as thanks for their role in preserving Nubia’s heritage.
 This is how the Temple of Dendur came to the Metropolitan Museum in New York, the Temple of Debod to Madrid, the rock-cut chapel of Ellesiyah to Turin, the Temple of Taffeh to Leiden and the Kalabsha Gate to Berlin.
 Other buildings, such as the majestic fortresses of the Middle Kingdom, have disappeared beneath the waters.

 Systematic archaeological surveys took place and monuments were displaced in the Sudan as well, among them the temples of Buhen, Semna and Kumna.
 Under the direction of Berlin architect and architecture historian Friedrich Hinkel, they were dismantled and carted to Khartoum in order to be rebuilt in the archaeological open-air park of a museum still under construction at the time.
 In 1972, the National Museum of Khartoum opened its doors to the public.
+It is currently undergoing renovation and enlargement.

-Egypt lies in Africa
+Egypt is in Africa

 The history of the cultures of the Ancient Sudan forces us to reconsider the traditionally-held views on the history of the Nile Valley, which historically focuses mostly on Ancient Egypt.
 Nubia, the area between the First Cataract in the North and Khartoum in the South, encompassing southern Egypt and northern Sudan, has always stood in the shadow of the Pharaonic Kingdom, which had in fact conquered Nubia several times.
 It was the gold deposits in the Nubian desert that made the land so attractive to its powerful northern neighbour.